kraw/SoSlowDoKu/README.md

 Overview
 ========

 This is another quick Sudoku solver written in Java.
 It can find a solution in roughly 10-30 milliseconds per puzzle on my machine.
-It can also find all solutions for a puzzle (if it has more than one).
+It can also find all solutions for a puzzle (if the puzzle has more than one).

 ### Build with Maven ###